 Can I bring my car to Morocco by ferry?

 Most vessels executing the ferry connection from Spain to Morocco offer you the possibility of bringing your car on the ferry to Morocco.
 You should know that if you want to travel with your car you will have to fill some extra forms and also have the required documents, which are:

 - Vehicle Registration Certificate

 - Rental Contract, in case you are traveling by a rented car

 Alternatively, most ports in Spain have designated parking areas at a relatively low price per day.
 Also the ferry company FRS offers free bus rides, between the ports the company operates, for the ferry company's customers.

 Ferry ticket prices and booking in advance

-How can I book my ferry tickets from Spain to Morocco or to the Spanish cities in North Africa?
+Where can I book ferry tickets from Spain to Morocco?